 If you are in the military, we thank you for everything that you do.
 And Uncle Sam appreciates your service as well – the government recognizes your sacrifice and rewards you with tax breaks.
 Here are five of them:

 1. State tax break.
 If your declared residency is in one state, you can continue that legal residency even if you and your family are transferred to another state.
 That’s a real benefit for members from a tax-free state such as Texas or Florida.
 That rule used to apply only to service members, but since 2009, military spouses have been able to maintain their state of residency, too.
-A word of caution: if your spouse is employed in the state in which your family is stationed and state income taxes are withheld, a tax return will need to be filed in that state to recoup those taxes.
+One thing to keep in mind, if your spouse is employed in the state in which your family is stationed and state income taxes are withheld, a tax return will need to be filed in that state to recoup those taxes.

 2. Combat pay tax break.
 If you are serving in a combat zone, your pay will be tax free, which is great news.
 If you are a military officer your tax-free pay may be subject to a cap.
 Don’t overlook the Earned Income Tax Credit on your tax return.
 Your pay may qualify you for the valuable tax credit even though your combat pay isn’t taxable.

 4. Other pay tax breaks.
 If you receive uniforms or an uniform allowance, that isn’t taxable income to you.
 Neither are moving and storage expenses provided by the government, legal assistance, commissary discounts, professional education, survivor benefit and life insurance premiums, and basic allowances for housing and assistance.

 Travel allowances are not taxable either, including transportation for you and your family during ship inactivation, per diem travel allowances, leave between overseas tours, space-available travel on government aircraft, and round trip travel for dependent students.
 If you are a student in the ROTC, you don’t have to pay tax on the allowance that you receive for your participation in advanced training.
 This rule doesn’t apply to any active duty pay that you receive.